A few months ago, I pulled out my goals from 2015, and smiled because frankly, I’ve come a long way baby.

 - Goal 3: Start Dating (Done.
 And married the absolute best man ever.)

 - Goal 4: Get ACC Coaching Credential (Done.
-And just submitted application for next level, PCC.)
+And just received my PCC.)

 - Goal 5: Write a Book (Done.
 And published it in January.)